List of our scholarships

 Tom Keane Information Technology Scholarship

-The Tom Keane Information Technology Scholarship was established by Thomas Keane (1989-1996) to support students with an interest in Information Technology.
+The Tom Keane Information Technology Scholarship was established by Thomas Keane (PAC 1989-1996) to support students with a demonstrated interest in Information Technology.

 Wirrabara 110 Scholarship